-The Accademia is crowded all year round, so regardless of the time or month, I highly recommend reserving your spot prior to leaving your home country.
-The tickets are done by time slots and often sell out very quickly.
+The Accademia is crowded all year round, so regardless of the time or month, it helps to reserve your spot prior to leaving your home country.
+The museum organizes tickets by time slots and often sell out very quickly.

 Going directly through the gallery’s website is your best bet.
 Click on the left-hand option (b-ticket), and choose the English version (at the bottom of the website).
 From here, you’ll be taken to the page for all museums in Florence, so simply choose Galleria Accademia from the left-hand drop down menu.
-For reason’s unbeknownst to me, museum websites in Italy are rarely user-friendly but following these steps will minimize your speed bumps.
+Museum websites in Italy are rarely user-friendly, but following these steps will minimize your speed bumps.

 If you prefer, you can call the ticket office to reserve your tickets.
 Keep in mind the time difference and international rates for your phone provider.